Conventional Mortgage Financing

 Fannie Mae or Freddie Mac may purchase loans from the lender that adhere to their criteria.
 However, the loan servicing part may remain with the original lender to keep payments simple and easier for the borrower.
 A larger majority of loans originated in the U.S. fit into the conventional classification.
 Conventional loan may also be known as "conforming" and traditional jumbo loans.

-Fannie Mae and Freddie Mac have loan limits as of 2017 up to $424,100.
-This limit is an increase from the old limits of $417,000.
-During the real estate boom, conforming loan limits moved up farily quick from $227,500 in 1998 up to $417,000 in 2006 (until 2016).
+As of January 2020, the conforming loan limits are $510,400.
+In 2017, Fannie Mae and Freddie Mac had loan limits up to $424,100.
+During the real estate boom, conforming loan limits moved up fairly quick from $227,500 in 1998 up to $417,000 in 2006 (until 2016).

 Jumbo loans are amounts above those loan limits with traditional underwriting guidelines.
 However, many counties with people getting a mortgage in California and other high cost areas in other states have higher conforming loan limits.
 In January, 2020 the highest conforming loan limit is $765,600.